 It makes me quietly cross when I hear Brexiteers invoke the spirit of WWII as though all veterans are anti-EU; I’m pretty clear that my dad fought reluctantly — he never told anyone he’d been awarded Distinguished Flying Medal for “an act or acts of valour, courage or devotion to duty whilst flying in active operations against the enemy” — for absolutely the opposite.

 It’s great to remember that this unusually quiet, usually music-less man in drab brown chords (I still have them) should have once a year been lit up by a Europe that he’d played his part in making.

 But equally, it’s sad to think that, in what would have been very old age had he lived beyond Eurovision’s 1970’s high-point, we may now be entering a drab new era, devoid not just of Eurovision, but of other beneficial European influence.

-It’s sad not least because the baby boomer generation who brought us Brexit, and maybe also a Song Off Exit, maybe just don’t quite get why my dad’s generation actually fought — against the horror of a broken Europe which, his travels suggest, at least, he found difficult to come to terms with.
+It’s sad not least because the baby boomer generation who brought us Brexit, and maybe also an exit from a pleasant singing contest, maybe just don’t quite get why my dad’s generation actually fought — against the horror of a broken Europe which, his travels suggest, at least, he found difficult to come to terms with.